bauer-alex/fuzzyclara/paper/paper.md

 data, fuzzy algorithms, general package for whole cluster analysis process, own distance function

+# Summary
+The package \code{fuzzyclara}

+# Statement of Need
+The concepts of fuzzy .
+Together with this, we aim to provide a package reflecting the pipeline for performing
+\\ R offers several packages containing.
+However, a combination of both methods

-# Combination of fuzzy and clara clustering
+# Combination of fuzzy and clara/clarans clustering
+- Algorithmus/Flowchart
+- Fuzzy for Subsamples
+- Formel für Verrechnung

+# Clustering pipeline

-# Visualization techniques
+# Application

 # Acknowledgements